apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

     -   Count the occurrences of words in all the documents to calculate [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) weights.
-    -  Generate [embeddings](https://en.wikipedia.org/wiki/Embedding) on text data using LLMs.
+    -  Generate [embeddings](https://en.wikipedia.org/wiki/Embedding) on text data using large language models (LLMs).

 ## Support and limitations {#support}